Finding Balance As A Female Entrepreneur

-Work life balance, for many, is a bogus phrase to which there is no real answer.
+Work-life balance, for many, is a bogus phrase to which there is no real answer.
 And I kind of agree, there isn’t.
-However, there is a such thing as finding a personal balance that satisfies you and your lifestyle.
-Yes, I also know that somehow this topic falls onto women more than men.
+However, there is such a thing as finding a personal balance that satisfies you and your lifestyle.
+Yes, somehow, this topic falls onto women more than men.
 While it shouldn’t be that way, and this question should definitely be posed to everyone who is a professional or entrepreneur, it remains true that gender norms continue to exist.
-As a result, women do have to ask themselves this question probably a lot more, and for some time to come.
+As a result, women do have to ask themselves this question probably a lot more and for some time to come.

 So, how do you find the balance between home and work life as a female entrepreneur?
-Check out these suggestions listed below.
+Check out the suggestions listed below.

 Schedule Work At Work